happy-toro/flask-store/Readme.md

 + The caller of the endpoints is required to authenticate via /auth endpoint whereby a JWT token will be assigned for subsequent calls to the rest of endpoints

 ## Implementation
-+ The endpoints are implemented using Python Flask micro framework and SQLLite
++ The endpoints are implemented using Python Flask micro framework and SQLite